 Q: Does the instrument work through paper?

-Q: Can I use the Serstech 100 Indicator in rough conditions?
+Q: Can I use the Serstech instruments in rough conditions?

-Q: Under what temperature conditions does Serstech 100 Indicator operates?
+Q: Under what temperature conditions does Serstech indicator operates?

-A: Tests have shown that it is possible to operate in a range of -20 to +50⁰ C, but we nonetheless recommend that the Indicator is kept as close as possible to room temperature for optimal performance and battery life.
+A: Tests have shown that it is possible to operate in a range of -20 to +50⁰ C.

-Q: Is there a laser in the indicator?
+Q: Is there a laser in the instrument?
 What type of safety precautions must be taken?

 A: The Serstech 100 Indicator uses a 785 nm laser with maximum laser power of 300 mW.
 It is a Class 3B laser product and complies with EN 60825-1:2007.
 You should never direct the beam towards other people or into areas where other people may be.
 Refer to the International standard EN 60825-14 user’s guide for guidance on identifying and controlling hazards associated with laser use.